 - Queen Elizabeth National Park (3 to 4 days) has an array of activities to offer.
 This is Uganda’s most popular savannah reserve.
 Highlights include a boat trip on Kazinga Channel between Lake Edward and Lake George, chimp trekking in Chambura Gorge and finding tree-climbing lions in the Ishasha sector of the park.
 Game drives on the Kasenyi plains tend to be very productive as well.

-- Murchison Falls National Park (3 to 4 days) is more remote and falls outside the geographical wildlife circuit, but is more than worthwhile extension to the standard southwestern safari circuit.
+- Murchison Falls National Park (3 to 4 days), though more remote, is a more than worthwhile extension to the standard southwestern safari circuit.
 The Victoria Nile is the centre point of the park.
 Aside from boat trips to the impressive waterfall after which the park is named, wildlife viewing from the boat offers a different side to the park and gives the opportunity to spot the elusive shoebill.
 An overnight stop at Ziwa Rhino Sanctuary en route to Murchison Falls is recommended, as this is the only place in the country to see rhino.

 - Kidepo Valley National Park for true remote wilderness appeal

 - Mount Elgon for climbing the mountain

-- Toro-Semliki Wildlife Reserve for visiting a pygmy community and excellent birding
+- Toro-Semliki Wildlife Reserve for excellent birding including shoebill

 - Rwenzori Mountains for an amazing mountain challenge

 - Jinja for adventure activities such as white-water rafting and bungee jumping